 Mechanism of action.

 “Serine phosphate derivatives are believed to help optimize brain neurotransmissions with specific reference to hypothalamic-pituitary area.
 The product also exerts a beneficial effect on memory retention and recall by stimulating morphogenetic neuronal plasticity which delays or prevents age dependent neurotransmitter function deterioration or decline.”

 If you’re interested in trying Seriphos, check it out here on our store.

 Disclaimer: There are no published research articles on phosphorylated serine available on the Internet.
 Nevertheless, this information is believed to be true and accurate to the best of my knowledge.

-Dr. Joseph NBH is a physician at Natural Bio Health.
+Dr. Joseph NBH is a provider at Natural Bio Health.
 He has been in practice for over 30 years.